This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }};

-Means that we can not only query this information at runtime but also at compile time.
+means that we can query this information not only at runtime but also at compile time.

 template<fixed_string name, std::size_t offset, typename Type>